Before reading any further pleasedo

 studio or agent that wants to see you succeed will give you

-realize that sometimes the studio may not be allowed to release
+realize that often the studio may not be allowed to release

 a copy of the work you've done due to the client's confidentiality

-Let the studio or agent know in advance
+Let the studios or your agent know in advance

 Make sure that all your voice over